-Grades A, A, B, C, D or E indicate the standard a candidate achieved at Cambridge O Level.
+Grades A\, A, B, C, D or E indicate the standard a candidate achieved at Cambridge O Level.

-A is the highest and E is the lowest.
+A\ is the highest and E is the lowest.
 'Ungraded' means that the candidate's performance did not meet the standard required for grade E. 'Ungraded' is reported on the statement of results but not on the certificate.

 In specific circumstances your candidates may see one of the following letters on their statement of results:

-- Q (pending)

-- X (no result)
+- Q (PENDING) - X (NO RESULT).

-- Y (to be issued).